phetsims/phet-info/checklists/postmortem-process.md

 - [ ]  **1.
 Schedule the meeting**
-- Require the entire sim team to participate, and optionally anyone else who had a significant involvement.
+- Invite the entire sim team to participate, and optionally anyone else who had a significant involvement.
 Have the meeting as soon as possible after the sim is released, so that experiences are still fresh in everyone's mind.
 Allow sufficient time for the meeting, 1.5-2 hours.